Skip to main content

 Backend

 When a student completes an activity, as determined by your app’s logic, the backend records the result using timeback.activity.record().
-This sends an ActivityCompletedEvent to the Caliper API.
+This sends an ActivityCompletedEvent to the Caliper API and runs the full pipeline including gradebook and XP.
+Pass the same runId from the frontend to correlate heartbeats with the completion event.

 await timeback.activity.record({